 Tamar spent her teen years at Temple Isaiah as a high school student attending YULA HS, whose classes were held here.
-A graduate of CSLA and CSUN, Tamar holds a BA degree in Psychology and an MA in Child Development.
-She completed her Ph.D. in Education at USC.
+A graduate of CSULA and CSUN, Tamar also holds a Doctorate in Education.
 Tamar began her tenure as our Preschool Director in 2003.
-She is also on the faculty of Cal State Los Angeles Department of Child and Family Studies and UCLA.
-Tamar works closely with the National Association for the Education of Young Children as a validator for their accreditation program.
+She is on the faculty of Cal State University, Santa Monica College, and UCLA.
+Tamar works closely with the California State Mentor program as a Mentor Director.
+As a national and international recognized speaker, Tamar lectures extensively on early childhood education and child development and is Director of the MA in ECE at the American Jewish University.

 The most important reason a family should choose Temple Isaiah Preschool is because they want to join something bigger than themselves.
 To participate in and feel the joy of being part of a really wonderful community.
-The best feelings come from sharing: sharing meals at a Shabbat dinner, sharing your home with a friend over for a play date, sharing a lunch when your friend forgot his, sharing a smile, a tear, an important event, and sharing our lives with one another.
+The best feelings come from sharing: sharing meals at Shabbat dinner, sharing your home with a friend over for a play date, sharing a lunch when your friend forgot his, sharing a smile, a tear, an important event, and sharing our lives with one another.
 All of this helps to create children that are true mensches.

 Avital has been part of Temple Isaiah for over twenty years beginning as a teacher and now as the Associate Director.
 In this role, Avital plans and implements every detail of our amazing preschool summer and holiday camps as well as all specialists.
 She is also very involved in our 4th Friday program, Family Camp, Second Night Seder and other synagogue and community events.

 From a young age, Avital always knew that she would be a teacher and involved in education.
 She loves children and mentoring staff to become better educators.
 Avital holds a B.A. in Early Childhood Education and is a California State Mentor Director.
 As a mentor, Avital helps and guides other directors in the field of early childhood, as well as mentoring many of our own teachers in methods to improving their practices.
 She is a presenter at many early childhood conferences and a guest lecturer at UCLA Extension ECE courses.